 Global tokens are the most basic values within the visual language.
 They represent all of the visual choices available within the design system.
-Use global tokens when an appropriate decision token doesn’t exist.
+Use global tokens when an appropriate alias token doesn't exist.

-Component tokens are essentially decision tokens that are highly contextualized to a specific component.
+Component tokens are essentially alias tokens that are highly contextualized to a specific component.
 When used, component tokens allow you to override or theme very specific aspects of a given component.